The stages of business growth often look different across the board.

 You can, however, learn from this oversimplified model of growth.

-If you are a serial entrepreneur or an aspiring one, these stages will help you groom an attractive brand.
-But, you may want to focus on the business life cycle approach more.
+Whether you are a serial entrepreneur or an aspiring one, these stages will help you groom an attractive brand.
+But, you may want to focus more on the business life cycle approach.
 We’ll write more on this topic later.

-Focusing on business growth alone, the key takeaways across all stages would be:
+Focusing on business growth alone, the key takeaways across all stages include:

 - Build a strong core team